SinaKarvandi/FPGA/README.md

 # FPGA

-My VHDL and FPGA things
+This is my exercises for FPGA class + Projects of class.